-Additionally, in some cities, restrictions are being lifted on alcohol sales for takeout and delivery orders.
+Additionally, in some cities, restrictions have been lifted on alcohol sales for takeout and delivery orders.
 This allows restaurants to sell alcohol with off-premise purchases.
 You should take advantage of this and sell as much inventory as possible.
 Even if you’re selling beer or wine at cost, you’re still collecting revenue to cover the sunk costs of your alcohol inventory.

 Will customers feel comfortable dining in a crowded restaurant?
 Will customers simply dine-out less (vs takeout/delivery)?
 Restaurants will need to keep an eye on customer habits as we move towards a ‘new normal’.

 Now is the time to evaluate your operations.
 What aspects can be streamlined?
 Restaurants should look for ways to be as efficient as possible.
-When we come out of this crisis, you’ll need to be as competitive as you can.
-The economy on the other side is not going to be the same as it was before the crisis began.
+As we come out of this crisis, you’ll need to be as competitive as you can.
+The economy is MUCH different compared to what it was before the crisis began.
 Take the opportunity to eliminate anything that wasn’t working well to help improve your margins.

 While everyone else remains in a reactive mode, you might find a competitive edge by operating in a proactive mode.